Edgars Rinkēvičs: Career

-Presidency (2023–present)
+President of Latvia (2023–present)

 Rinkēvičs was elected president of Latvia on 31 May 2023.
 He took office on 8 July 2023.

 On 20 November 2023, he visited Israel to express solidarity with the country during the Gaza war.

 On 15 December 2023, Rinkēvičs met with Canadian Minister of Defence Bill Blair in the Riga Castle to discuss bilateral cooperation between the two countries, especially in the areas of defence and security policy.

-On August 5, 2025, Rinkevičs welcomed Israeli president Isaac Herzog on his state visit to Latvia and stated that Latvia is not considering recognizing Palestine.
-On August 28, Rinkēvičs met with Minister of Foreign Affairs and Expatriates of Palestine Varsen Aghabekian.
+On 5 August 2025, Rinkēvičs welcomed Israeli President Isaac Herzog to Latvia, stating that the country does not currently plan to recognize Palestine.
+On 28 August, Rinkēvičs met with Minister of Foreign Affairs and Expatriates of Palestine Varsen Aghabekian.

-After the Saeima passed a bill on October 30 for Latvia to withdraw from the Istanbul Convention, Rinkēvičs pledged to assess the decision by "taking into account state and legal, rather than ideological or political considerations".
+After the Saeima passed a bill on 30 October for Latvia to withdraw from the Istanbul Convention, Rinkēvičs pledged to assess the decision by "taking into account state and legal, rather than ideological or political considerations".
 He subsequently requested a second review of the law by the Saeima, citing unresolved legal, procedural, and international concerns: namely, that the withdrawal lacked proper preparatory work, reflected insufficient cooperation between the legislature and executive, and that ratifying and then denouncing the Convention within a single Saeima term sends a contradictory message that could undermine Latvia's credibility and commitments to human rights within the European Union and Council of Europe.

+Rinkēvičs has described the U.S.-Israel military operation against Iran as an understandable response to decades of Iranian actions.
+While expressing a preference for diplomacy, Rinkēvičs stipulated that diplomatic engagement is only viable if Iran abandons its military nuclear program.